ZhijieZheng-UM/ZhijieZheng-UM.github.io/index.md

      * Prepare and cook ingredients according to recipes and quality standards.
      * Organize and maintain a clean and efficient workspace to ensure food safety and hygiene.
-     * Collaborate with kitchen staff to streamline food preparation processes and ensure timely service.
+     * Collaborate with team members to streamline food preparation processes and ensure timely service.
      * Demonstrate attention to detail in food presentation and garnishing.
      * Manage inventory and stock rotation to minimize waste and maintain freshness.